 Markers are landmarks: physical locations that are important in your daily business operations.

 You can define markers for customer locations, home bases, prohibited locations, and any other locations on the map.
 Markers have a defined geographical area that can include access paths and one or more gates permitting access to or from (or to and from) the marker's area to the road network.
-When you define markers, you can add information to them such as an address, assigned driver, contact details, delivery details, description, custom attributes, tags, and other information.
+When you define markers, you can add information to them such as an address, contact details, delivery details, description, custom attributes, tags, and other information.

 Markers come in two basic shapes: